 My family loves to hop in the car and go on an adventure.
-After commuting to Austin, MN for the past 5 years, we developed some favorite adventure spots.
+After commuting to Austin, MN for 5 years, we developed some favorite adventure spots.
 We did short stops at each location to get home in time for naps, but you could spend hours exploring if you want to choose only 1 or 2 stops on your field trip (this is usually what we do).

 Jay C. Hormel Nature Center

-After the kiddos were tired and hot from a great hike, we went inside the air conditioned interpretive center to explore.
+After the kiddos were tired and hot from a great hike, we went inside the air-conditioned interpretive center to explore.
 There are many interactive exhibits for kids (and adults).
 Night animal sounds, a giant turtle shell, and domes in the middle of a prairie exhibit, to name a few.

 Our next stop for the day was the SPAM Museum.
 SPAM is what most everyone thinks of when they hear Austin, MN.
 It’s true, Hormel is a big staple in the community.
 The new museum opened in 2016, and it does not disappoint.
 You can learn all about SPAM and the Hormel corporation.
 Who knew Hormel owned SO MANY food processing companies?!
 There are many interactive exhibits and a great indoor play area!